 Finally, the solution of $R_{nm}^{\rm linear}(T_{\rm c},L)=r_{nm}$, i.e.\ an estimate of $T_{\rm c}$ based on the linear interpolation, is given by $T_{\rm c}-C_{R_{nm}}L^{y_t} \delta T^2$, as shown by the red band in Fig.~\ref{fig:nonlinear}.
 Therefore, $C_{R_{nm}}$ represents the deviation of the estimate of $T_{\rm c}$ in the linear interpolation with fixed $\delta T$.
 Using Eq.~\eqref{eq:LYZRs_expansion} or~\eqref{eq:LYZR_nonlinear}, Eq.~\eqref{eq:C_f} is given by $C_{R_{nm}}=d_{nm}/\Tc c_{nm}$.
 The same argument also applies to $C_{B_4}$.

 The measures $C_f$ are not universal quantities specific to a universality class.
-However, their ratios, such as $C_{R_{21}}/C_{B_4}$, in the $L\to\infty$ limit are invariant under the non-linear variable transformations of $T$ and $h$, as discussed in Appendix~\ref{app:second}.
+However, their ratios, such as $C_{R_{21}}/C_{B_4}$, in the $L\to\infty$ limit are invariant under the nonlinear variable transformations of $T$ and $h$, as discussed in Appendix~\ref{app:second}.
 In this sense, they can be used for measures to compare the magnitude of non-linearity in different methods.

-In Table~\ref{tab:C}, we show the values of $C_f$ obtained by the non-linear fits with $L_{\rm min}=128$ and $\Delta T=5\times10^{-5}$.
+In Table~\ref{tab:C}, we show the values of $C_f$ obtained by the nonlinear fits with $L_{\rm min}=128$ and $\Delta T=5\times10^{-5}$.
 One finds that the value of $C_{B_4}$ is about four times larger than $C_{R_{21}}$, meaning the larger non-linearity in the Binder-cumulant method.
 In the LYZR method, $C_{R_{n1}}$ for larger $n$ is smaller for $n=2,3,4$.
 In particular, $C_{R_{41}}$ vanishes within statistics.
-These results, possibly arising from accidental cancellations of the non-linear terms in the LYZs, suggest that the LYZR method is advantageous in suppressing the non-linear effects in the intersection analysis.
-In particular, $R_{41}(T,L)$ greatly suppresses its effect, while it has larger statistical errors than $R_{21}(T,L)$ and $R_{31}(T,L)$ as we have seen in Sec.~\ref{sec:intersection}.
-In this way, different combinations of $n$ and $m$ have different characteristics in the LYZR method.
-The flexibility in choosing the combination of $(n,m)$ depending on the purpose of numerical simulations may be an advantage of the LYZR method.
+These results, possibly due to accidental cancellations of the nonlinear terms in the LYZs, might be useful in some numerical analyses.
+It is also notable that different combinations of $n$ and $m$ have different characteristics in the LYZR method.
+For example, $R_{41}(T,L)$ greatly suppresses the nonlinear effect, while it has larger statistical errors than $R_{21}(T,L)$ and $R_{31}(T,L)$ as we have seen in Sec.~\ref{sec:intersection}.